nottrobin/docs/src/en/charm-review-process.md

 ```
 If the local deployment is successful, continue to the configuration section.

-!!!
-Note:
+[note]
 If you have access to other cloud providers (like EC2), we
 appreciate testing the deployment on those models as well.
+[/note]

 ### Configuration and Relations